Applying to Graduate Programs

 Registering for Courses Prior to Admission

 Students are allowed to take two or three courses either before or while making formal application to the program.
-Before a student may register for courses, proof of college graduation must be provided to the Director of Enrollment Management.
+Before a student may register for courses, proof of college graduation must be provided to the College of Professional and Continuing Education.
 Once application is made, students are required to have an admission interview with a staff person from Graduate Programs.
-A committee consisting of the Director of Graduate Programs, the Dean of COPACE, and one faculty member will review each application.
+A committee consisting of the appropriate Graduate Program Director, the Dean of COPACE, and the Dean of Graduate Studies will review each application.